What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 Post- and pre-ductal saturation is the base for vital congenital heart defect screening.
 If there is a difference of 4% or greater in pre-ductal versus post-ductal, the newborn must get an echo read to rule out any congenital heart defects.

-Reasons and Benefits of Measuring Oxygen Saturation
+Reasons and Benefits of Measuring Arterial Oxygen Saturation

 Consider the reasons and benefits of measuring infant oxygen saturation to avoid mistakes in tests and treatments: